farm-ng/amiga-dev-kit/website/docs/hardware/mechanics.md

 will likely experience offsets when following tracks.**
 :::

-## Pendant and Intelligence Kit Pole
+## Pendant and Intelligence Kit Mast

 * You can move the pendant using the existing U-clamps anywhere on your Amiga.
 If the cables are not long enough, you can change their connections to any of the forks or order extensions from